 - Seafood: smoked or poached salmon, and green lip mussels

-When you book an antipasto catering station from Grico’s, you’ll receive 15 loaves of assorted round peasant-style bread or baguette.
+- *When you book an antipasto appetizer catering station from Grico’s, you’ll receive 15 loaves of assorted round peasant-style bread or baguettes.

 Take this Italian classic and incorporate it into your next special event!
 Contact our catering coordinator, Allison, to discuss details.
-Email her at email@example.com or give her a call at 570-690-3339.
+Email her at email@example.com or call her at 570-690-3339.